brenns10/tcga/README.md

 -------

-This package implements an algorithm which uses existing biological knowledge to assist in determining the best binary function to explain a phenotype variable, using somatic mutation data.
+This package implements an algorithm which uses existing biological knowledge to assist in determining the best binary function of somatic mutations to explain a phenotype variable.
 The existing biological knowledge is presented in a binary DAG form of a gene ontology.

 The package allows for using a variety of phenotypes and objective functions to guide the search.
 The currently implemented choices are: